Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Praia do Barril

-The charming smaller beach Praia da Luz is a short distance from Lagos, and you’ll find more hipster establishments along the promenade.
-We like to go to Endless Summer, where they have good coffee and food.
+The charming smaller beach of Praia da Luz is a short drive from Lagos, and you’ll find some more hipster-style venues along the promenade.
+We love going to Endless Summer, which has great coffee and food.

-It’s usually quieter here, but in high season, it’s probably not quiet anywhere.
-This beach is ideal for small children because the water tends to be calmer here.
+It tends to be quieter here, though in high season nowhere is really quiet.
+This beach is ideal with small children because the water tends to be calmer.

 Praia da Luz